datacarpentry/astronomy-python/_episodes/04-select.md

 Both `sky_point_list` and `pm_point_list` are a set of selection criteria that we derived from data downloaded from the Gaia Database.
-To make sure we can repeat our analysis at a later date we should save both lists in a file.
+To make sure we can repeat our analysis at a later date we should save both lists to a file.
 There are several ways we could do that, but since we are already storing data in an HDF file, let's do the same with these variables.